mehwaffle10/Waffle_Balance/README.md

 		- No ricochets
 		- Makes for more consistency in gameplay and visuals
 - Now shoots 25 rocks instead of 7
-- Each rock costs 2 stone instead of 3
+- Each rock costs 2 stone instead of 3 (max of 50 stone per shot)
 - Doubled the amount of vertical spread on catapult shots
-- Can hold 100 stone in reserve
+- Can hold 200 stone in reserve
 - Cost 180 coins

 ### Ballistas